NivinSamuel/FinalAssignment/README.md

 HierarchicalDetectionVideo :  It Detects Objects in hierarchy from an video that is uploaded.
 ---

-HierachyDetectionLive : It Detects Objects in hierarchy in the live video feed.
-HierarchicalDetectionVideo :  It Detects Objects in hierarchy from an video that is uploaded.

 ## Simplified Explanation

 ### What It Does: